tomasalmeida/kafka-streams-event-absence-controller/README.md

 broadcastMainHeartbeatTopic.
 * broadcastMainHeartbeatTopic: it has the same number of partitions than deviceTopic (needed to trigger the join.

+**DeviceAlert Class**
+A device that is in the deviceTopic should send 1 heartbeat each 10 seconds and in case it sends less than 3 heartbeats in 30 seconds, an alert is sent.

+**DeviceAlert2 Class**
 A device should send 1 heartbeat each 10 seconds and in case it sends less than 3 heartbeats in 30 seconds, an alert is sent.
+If a device never sent a goodWindow (3 heartbeats), it is ignored.

 ## start